danecollins/danecollins.github.io/recipe/chicken_pot_pie.md

 ## Notes

-For ramekins use 1lb chicken, 1lb potatoes, 1.4 oz flour and 22oz stock
+**For ramekins** use 1lb chicken, 1lb potatoes, 1/3 cup flour and 1 can stock, 4 oz wine, 6 oz milk

+When **baking chicken** try to coat with oil so the skin does not get tough.